yldio/asap-hub/README.md

 When creating a new Contentful environment you will need to ensure that the API keys you are using for local development have permission to access that environment.
 You can check this by inspecting your API key settings at <https://app.contentful.com/spaces/5v6w5j61tndm/environments/master/api/keys>.

-### Algolia Dedicated Environment
+### Analytics Algolia Dedicated Environment

-If you require a dedicated environment for your development work, create a PR and add one or both of the following labels to it.
+If you require a dedicated environment for your development work, create a PR and add the following label to it.
-This will run the github action workflow to create a new environment with a copy of the relevant Algolia indexes.
+This will run the github action workflow to create a new environment with a copy of the relevant Analytics Algolia indexes.

-- crn-create-algolia-environment
-- gp2-create-algolia-environment
+- crn-create-analytics-algolia-environment

-To avoid incurring in extra costs you should only use this if you need to make changes in Algolia indexes and make sure they are deleted when you close/merge your PR.
+To avoid incurring in extra costs you should only use this if you need to make changes in Analytics indexes and make sure they are deleted when you close/merge your PR.

 ## Editor setup